Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Mount Kampu

-It is an exciting experience to hike Mount Kampu, the highest peak on the Oga Peninsula.
+Hiking Mount Kampu, the highest peak on the Oga Peninsula, is an exciting experience.
 As you ascend the mountain, you’ll be rewarded with stunning views of the surrounding landscape, including the sparkling Sea of Japan and the distant Ou Mountains.

 At the summit, visit the historic Kampu Shrine, and take a moment to appreciate the serenity of this charming spot.